Manufacturing Training System: how to transform training

 • The need to make corporate knowledge accessible and standardized

-Often critical knowledge remains confined within individuals in the form of tacit experience, neither documented nor shared.
+Critical knowledge often remains confined to individual employees in the form of tacit experience—undocumented and unshared.
 This leads to inefficiencies, errors, and production slowdowns.

 The importance of a structured approach

-• Check: measurement of effectiveness through specific KPIs.
+• Check: measuring effectiveness using specific KPIs.

-• Act:updating training content based on results.
+• Act: updating training content based on results.

-The three levels of the Manufacturing Training System
+The Three Levels of the Manufacturing Training System

-Reactive level: solving existing problems
+Reactive Level: resolving existing problems

 The second level of the Manufacturing Training System focuses on preventing inefficiencies by building a solid and systematic training system.

-Here the approach is more strategic:
+Here, the approach is more strategic:

 • At least 3 people must possess all critical skills.

-• More staff motivation and involvement.
+• Greater staff motivation and engagement.

-• Reduction in absenteeism.
+• Reduced absenteeism.

-• Increased responsiveness to production changes.
+• Increased ability to respond to production changes.

 • Team leaders.